Updated on

 Research we have carried out shows that there is a big knowledge gap among the Great British public around the details of the Falklands War.
 Below are 10 key facts that give essential insight to what happened all those years ago, and the long term impact it still has on many of those who fought there.

-Argentinian forces invaded the British overseas territory of the Falkland Islands on 2 April 1982, with its ruling military junta claiming sovereignty over the islands following the collapse of long-running negotiations over ownership between Great Britain and Argentina.
+Argentinian forces invaded the British overseas territory of the Falkland Islands following the collapse of long-running negotiations between Great Britain and Argentina over the ownership of the islands.

 How Britain reacted

-Great Britain, under the premiership of Margaret Thatcher, put together a task force of 127 ships to sail 25,948 British troops to the Falkland Islands.
-This included warships and rapidly refitted merchant ships and cruise liners including the QE2.
+Under the premiership of Margaret Thatcher, Britain put together a task force of 127 ships to sail to the Falkland Islands.
+This included warships, rapidly refitted merchant ships and cruise liners including the Queen Elizabeth 2 (QE2).

 A map of the Falkland Islands